How to Use a B2B Podcast as a Sales & Lead Generation Machine in 2026

 After: Express genuine interest in their goals and future plans

 One CEO uses the pre-recording time to understand their guest’s business challenges, which naturally sets up post-recording conversations about potential solutions.
-You can also use this to vet your guests, and determine whether you would want to have them on your show.
+You can also use this to vet your guests and determine whether you would want to have them on your show.

 The key to turning podcast guests into clients lies in smooth, natural transitions that feel conversational rather than sales-driven.